MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 You can't change the domain ("contoso" in the previous example) or any other part of the path.
 For example, you can't move the site from "/sites" to "/teams."

 It can take about 10 minutes to change the site address (depending on the size of the site), and the site will be read-only during this time.
-We recommend changing addresses during times when the site is not heavily used.
+We recommend changing addresses during times when site usage is low.

 For this preview, you can change the address of up to 100 sites at a time.
 To change an additional site address, wait for another change to finish.

-## Communicating the address change to users
+## Communicate the address change to users

-Before you change a site's address, it's important to communicate the change to the site’s users (generally anyone with the ability to edit or view the site).
+Before you change the address of a site, it's important to communicate the change to site users (generally anyone with the ability to edit or view the site).
 This can help reduce user confusion and calls to your help desk.
 [Review the effects](#effects-of-changing-a-site-address) of changing a site address and let users know the following information:

 - When the change will happen
 - What the new URL will be
 - Users should close their files and not make edits during the address change
 - Users should check the site recycle bin to make sure it contains no files they want to keep
-- File permissions and sharing will not change because of the address change
+- File permissions and sharing won't change

 ## Change a site address in the new SharePoint admin center